 Silicon carbide was discovered in 1893 as an industrial abrasive for grinding wheels and automotive brakes.
-About midway through the 20th century, its uses grew to include in LED technology.
-Since then, it has expanded into numerous semiconductor applications due to its physical properties.
+About midway through the 20th century, SiC wafer uses grew to include in LED technology.
+Since then, it has expanded into numerous semiconductor applications due to its advantageous physical properties.
 These properties are apparent in its wide range of uses in and outside the semiconductor industry.
 With Moore’s Law appearing to reach it’s limit, many companies within the semiconductor industry is looking towards silicon carbide as the semiconductor material of the future.

 SiC can be produced using multiple polytypes of SiC, although within the semiconductor industry, most substrates are either 4H-SiC, with 6H- becoming less common as the SiC market has grown.
 When referring to 4H- and 6H- silicon carbide, the H represents the structure of the crystal lattice.
 The number represents the stacking sequence of the atoms within the crystal structure, this is described in the SVM capabilities chart below.

 Advantages of Silicon Carbide

 There are numerous advantages to using silicon carbide over more traditional silicon substrates.
 One of the major advantages of this material is its hardness.
 This gives the material numerous advantages, in high speed, high temperature and/or high voltage applications.

 Silicon carbide wafers have high thermal conductivity, which means they can transfer heat from one point to another well.
 This improves its electrical conductivity and ultimately miniaturization, one of the common goals of switching to SiC wafers.